-The company should make it clear in its notice of the meeting, or by RIS announcement and on its website where the notice of meeting has already been published, that the Stay at Home Measures mean shareholders cannot attend the meeting in person and should attend by proxy.
-The wording should make it clear that anyone seeking to attend the meeting will be denied entry1.
-The provisions of the Corporate Insolvency and Governance Bill, if passed, will ensure that shareholders will not have a right to attend in person.
+The company should make it clear in its notice of the meeting, or by RIS announcement and on its website where the notice of meeting has already been published, that shareholders cannot attend the meeting in person and should attend by proxy.
+The wording should make it clear that anyone seeking to attend the meeting will be denied entry.

-In the meantime, several companies have held their AGMs with a minimum quorum present at the intended venue, or an alternative venue, and have instructed shareholders to vote by proxy as physical attendance would not be in compliance with the Stay at Home Measures.
+Even prior to CIGA coming into force, many companies held their AGMs with a minimum quorum present at the intended venue, or an alternative venue, and instructed shareholders to vote by proxy rather than attending the meeting.

 Postponement or adjournment

 CIGA allowed companies whose AGMs were due between 26 March 2020 and 30 September 2020 to delay holding their AGMs until 30 September.
 This period has not been extended and companies must, therefore, hold their AGMs within the usual time limits set out in the Companies Act 2006.